 MY ACCOMMODATION IN BOCA CANGREJO...

-...was my favourite and most inspiring, peaceful and idillic accommodation out of all accommodations I slept on the Canary Islands.
+...was my favourite and most inspiring, peaceful, and idyllic accommodation out of all accommodations I slept on the Canary Islands.
 Here I had a separate entry to my room through the roof terrace.
-I had an outside toilet, shower and kitchenette which made the experience more authentic.
+I had an outside toilet, shower, and kitchenette which made the experience more authentic.
 I had a really good time in this neighbourhood where one of my neighbours played the guitar regularly and a woman sang along on some days.
 The tunes and the voice were carried by the wind and I enjoyed listening to them while I did sunbathe or read my book on the roof.
-I was right next to the ocean and slept for the sound of the waves (and the wind!) at nights.
+I was right next to the ocean and slept for the sound of the waves (and the wind!) at night.

 So I spent a day and a night at Brigitte's home and she showed me around her big fat garden...actually yard may be a better word for what she had.
-There were numerous different plants, fruits and herbs.
+There were numerous different plants, fruits, and herbs.
 It was the first time in my life that I saw a lemon tree and I was excited to pick some at Brigitte's request.
-We made lemonade later on next to our omelette.
+We made lemonade later on next to our omelet.
 She had a bee house and a faraway wooden cottage with minimal furnishing to rent out for holiday guests.
-It was humid, chilly and darker up here compared to the bright sunny coast.
+It was humid, chilly, and darker up here compared to the bright sunny coast.
 It was extremely quiet and mystical because of the clouds that reached the top of the trees and the bird sounds echoed in the distance.
 It was a totally different mood up here!
-More green, more lush.
-You can see the difference on the photos below.
+More green, lusher.
+You can see the difference in the photos below.